Gaozhongpai/ndsplat/README.md

 # Dual SH for multi-view consistency
 python train.py -s <path to dataset> --mode ndgs-2sh --input_dim 6

+# UBS with beta-based bandwidth control
+python train.py -s <path to dataset> --mode ubs --input_dim 6
 ```

 The training script will automatically launch a live viewer on port 8080 (unless disabled with `--disable_viewer`).
 Open your browser to `http://localhost:8080` to monitor training in real-time.

+**Note:** UBS and NDGS use different approaches for view-dependent rendering.
+See [Model Modes](#model-modes) section for comparison.

 <details>
 <summary><span style="font-weight: bold;">Command Line Arguments for train.py</span></summary>